-During the early years of the proprietorship, Sir John Colleton and George Monck, the Duke of Albemarle, assumed the leadership of the venture, hoping ultimately to profit from Carolina without bearing the actual cost of its settlement.
+During the early years of the Lords Proprietorship, Sir John Colleton and George Monck, the Duke of Albemarle, assumed the leadership of the venture, hoping ultimately to profit from Carolina without bearing the actual cost of its settlement.
 Their plan was to attract experienced colonists from the older settlements into Carolina by the promise of generous land grants and comparably liberal concessions of religious and political rights.
-It was expected that the colonists themselves would meet the main costs of settlement, and eventually compensate the Proprietor's efforts by the payments of rents
+It was expected that the colonists themselves would meet the main costs of settlement, and eventually compensate the Lords Proprietors' efforts by the payments of rents

 They planned to establish not just one colony but several "colonies," each with its own government consisting of an appointed governor and council and an elected assembly.
 There was no thought of undertaking the expense of colonizing from England.
-For a time, the Proprietors' hope for a maximum return on a minimum investment seemed entirely feasible.
-In 1663, the Proprietors instructed Governor William Berkeley of Virginia, in his capacity as a Carolina Proprietor, to organize a government for the Virginians settling around Albemarle Sound, which was done in 1664.
+For a time, the Lords Proprietors' hope for a maximum return on a minimum investment seemed entirely feasible.
+In 1663, the Lords Proprietors instructed Governor William Berkeley of Virginia, in his capacity as one of the Carolina Lords Proprietors, to organize a government for the Virginians settling around Albemarle Sound, which was accomplished in 1664.

 Two factors heavily influenced the development of North Carolina.
 Its stormy coastline, known as the "graveyard of the Atlantic," does not include a natural harbor to promote commerce.
-The Cape Fear River is the only river that empties into the Atlantic Ocean, and its approaches are endangered by the Frying Pan Shoals.
-The second factor influencing North Carolina's development was the presence of approximately 35,000 Native Americans.
+The Cape Fear River is the only river of significance that empties into the Atlantic Ocean, and its approaches are endangered by the Frying Pan Shoals.
+The second factor influencing North Carolina's development was the presence of approximately 35,000 Native Americans at the beginning of the new colony.
 They taught the European settlers important agricultural techniques such as planting row crops and fertilizing plants.
 The Europeans also learned the natives' techniques of wilderness war.
 But the presence of the whites eventually destroyed the native civilization through disease, forceful removal to reservations, and war.

-Prior to 1663 the Albemarle section lay as a geographical and political orphan.
-Included in the grant of the "Province of Carolana" made by King Charles I in 1629 to Sir Robert Heath, his Attorney-General, the colony had languished and, except for small settlements, had lain fallow.
-Carolina's first Proprietor had discovered that the expense of colonization was too great for one man to bear, and his neglect increased after England was ripped asunder by the violent upheavals of a civil war.
+Prior to 1663, the Albemarle section lay as a geographical and political orphan.
+Included in the grant of the "Province of Carolana" made by King Charles I in 1629 to Sir Robert Heath, his Attorney General, the colony had languished and, except for small settlements, had lain fallow.
+Carolina's first Proprietor had discovered that the expense of colonization was too great for one man to bear, and his neglect increased after England was ripped asunder by the violent upheavals of its own Civil War.

 Fanning out from James Town, the Virginians secured the choice lands along the rivers, for a navigable waterway was a necessity in getting the crop to market.
-By the late 1650s, a number of adventuresome men had spilled southward into the Albemarle in the search for fertile soil.
-No later than 1663 there were two areas of settlement, one "on the easte part of the river Chowan," the other "on the Larboard side entring the same river."
+By the late 1650s, a number of adventuresome men had spilled southward into the Albemarle region in the search for fertile soil.
+No later than 1663, there were two areas of settlement, one "on the easte part of the river Chowan," the other "on the Larboard side entering the same river."

 The Carolina Charter of 1663 endowed the Lords Proprietors with vast and extensive powers, in which lay the seeds of rebellion; yet these perquisites were not unique for grants of this era.
 The English reaction against republicanism and their willingness to rest awhile on the plateau of monarchism was not to make its way across the Atlantic, and within the next fifteen years a rash of little rebellions were to light up the southern colonies along the American seaboard.